feathersui/feathersui-website/docs/as3-starling/text-renderers.md

 this.addChild( label );
 ```

 The choice of a text renderer can be left to your theme instead of cluttering up the rest of the application, and text styles may be customized appropriately.
-For complete details about how to set properties on a `Label` component in your theme, see [How to use the Feathers `Label` component](./label.md).
+For complete details about how to set properties on a `Label` component in your theme, see [How to use the `Label` component](./label.md).

 ## Custom Text Renderers